hybridauth/hybridauth.github.io/developer-ref-user-contacts.md

-profileURL    | String   | URL link to profile page on the IDp web site webSiteURL    | String   | User website, blog, web page, etc. photoURL      | String   | URL link to user photo or avatar displayName   | String   | User dispalyName provided by the IDp or a concatenation of first and last name. description   | String   | A short about_me or the last contact status email         | String   | User email. *Not all of IDp grant access to the user email*
+profileURL    | String   | URL link to profile page on the IDp web site webSiteURL    | String   | User website, blog, web page, etc. photoURL      | String   | URL link to user photo or avatar displayName   | String   | User displayName provided by the IDp or a concatenation of first and last name. description   | String   | A short about_me or the last contact status email         | String   | User email. *Not all of IDp grant access to the user email*